|For more travel and credit card news, deals and analysis sign up for our newsletter here.|

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

 If you qualify for business credit cards, the American Express® Business Gold Card has a bonus offer of 70,000 Membership Rewards® points after you spend $10,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership.
 This is a better public offer than we’ve seen in the past, but not as high as what has been available via referrals from time to time.

 You can apply for the American Express Business Gold Card here.

 The Amex Business Gold isn’t a great travel credit card because it comes with very few perks.
 But it can be the perfect card for maximizing your business expenses because of it’s generous 4x bonus categories.

 The Amex Business Gold Card currently has a bonus offer of 70,000 Membership Rewards® points after you spend $10,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership.

 Benefits of the Amex Business Gold Card

-When you make an eligible purchase with the Amex Business Gold, the original manufacturer’s warranty can be extended up to two additional years on eligible warranties of five years or less.
+When you make an eligible purchase with the Amex Business Gold, the original manufacturer’s warranty can be extended up to one additional year on eligible warranties of five years or less.
 This can save you money if you would have otherwise paid for an expensive extended warranty.
-Here’s more about extended warranty coverage.

 Amex Offers are targeted discounts or bonus miles on everyday purchases.
 Just add the deal to your card and make an eligible purchase to earn a statement credit or bonus miles.